 Although the FBI had set 8% as the average rate of false (actually, unfounded) accusations there is huge variation in estimates of false allegations of rape in the literature.1,7 Studies on false rape accusations between 1968 and 2005 showed a percentage range from 1-90%.10 In my opinion only some of this can be explained by definitions of rape and regional psychosocial diversity.

-Sadly, when it comes to the debate on rape allegations I have to conclude that ‘facts’ and statistics are being cherry picked to fit already present theories and biases.
+Sadly, when it comes to the debate on rape allegations I have to conclude that ‘facts’ and statistics are being cherry-picked to fit already present theories and biases.

 I shall desist from describing the debate on what ‘false rape allegations’ should actually entail.
-What is DOES entail is a wide array of definition.
+What it DOES entail is a wide array of definitions.
 In the narrowest definition, it is assumed that there has only been a false rape allegation if the victim recants her testimony.
 On the other hand, the broadest definition of false rape allegations includes all those situations where the perpetrator was not convicted or there was insufficient evidence to convict.
 For those who are interested here is a good overview of the studies conducted 6. although I do not necessarily support the conclusions that are reached.

 Anyhow, we will have to live with the fact that actual figures on false alleged rape are unknown and the best we can work with is an estimate.
 Having perused the studies on this subject I am not sure that any are methodologically sound enough to report here.
 What does emerge though is that the two most common motives for women who have falsely alleged rape are: